Yatin-2001/CrickManiac/README.md

 # CrickManiac - A Web Scrapping Project

 # This project uses following npm libraries:
-# 1) minimist - library used to read command line arguments
+# 1) minimist (npm install minimist) - library used to read command line arguments
-# 2) fs - library to use file realted functions
+# 2) fs (preinstalled) - library to use file realted functions
-# 3) axios - library to download data from web
+# 3) axios (npm install axios) - library to download data from web
-# 4) jsdom - used to extract/parse the html file that is downloaded
+# 4) jsdom (npm install jsdom) - used to extract/parse the html file that is downloaded
-# 5) ecxel4node - used to write the excel file
+# 5) ecxel4node (npm install excel4node) - used to write the excel file
-# 6) pdf-lib - used to write the pdf file
+# 6) pdf-lib (npm install pdf-lib) - used to write the pdf file
-# 7) path - used to make get path of folder
+# 7) path (preinstalled) - used to make get path of folder

 # The gist of project is scrapping the data of teams and matches from the html file downloaded from CrickInfo website.
 # The data parsed from the file is then used to create the excel files and then finally the pdf's teamwise.